Laguna1989/CodeNummies_Overview/readme.md

 You can download a Nummy either via the `Code` -> `Download ZIP` button on github, or via [git clone](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).

-Most Code Nummies provide a Python and C++ project, so you can choose in which language you want to take the problem.
+Most Code Nummies provide a Python and C++ project.
+You can choose in which language you want to take the problem.

 ## Python Setup

 For Python it is recommended to use [PyCharm](https://www.jetbrains.com/de-de/pycharm/).
-Simply open the `python` folder in PyCharm, set the src folder to source, the tests folder to tests and create a pytest target based on the tests folder.
+Simply open the `python` folder in PyCharm, set the `src` folder to source, the `tests` folder to tests and create a pytest target based on the tests folder.

 ## C++ Setup